Sezemice

 Sezemice (/cs/; Sezemitz, Sesemitz) is a town in Pardubice District in the Pardubice Region of the Czech Republic.
-It has about 4,500 inhabitants.
+It has about 4,400 inhabitants.
+The town is located on the Loučná River in the East Elbe Table.

+Sezemice was founded in the first half of the 13th century at the latest and became a town in 1834.
+The most important monument in the town is the Church of the Holy Trinity.

 Administrative division

 Sezemice consists of seven municipal parts (in brackets population according to the 2021 census):